teresaupdyke/qccodar/README.md

 details on installing Conda, making the appropriate adjustments for Miniconda3.

-Download the qccodar3 code from github.com/teresaupdyke/qccodar3
+Download the qccodar3 code from https://github.com/teresaupdyke/qccodar3

 Create a conda environment allows the qccodar module and its dependencies to run isolated from the installed Python avoiding potential module version conflicts.

+Navigate to the qccodar3-main directory and use this command:

 ```bash